Inouye165/React-Photo-App/CONTRIBUTING.md

 npm run test:ci
 ```

-## Long-term plan
+## Dependency Management

-- We should resolve the underlying peer dependency mismatch (either by upgrading/downgrading the conflicting packages or by using a controlled `overrides` entry in `package.json`).
-- Use Dependabot or Renovate to keep dependencies tracked and to open upgrade PRs.
+- We use Dependabot to keep dependencies tracked and to open upgrade PRs.
-- Avoid relying on `--legacy-peer-deps` forever; it is a pragmatic short-term fix but masks actual compatibility issues.

-If you'd like, I can open a follow-up PR to attempt a safe resolution (e.g. try upgrading `@langchain/community` or pin an `openai` version that is compatible) and run the full test suite.
+- All peer dependencies are properly aligned and should install without errors.
+- If you encounter dependency conflicts, please report them as an issue.

 Thanks — and welcome contributions!